Helldivers: Multiplayer

 Friendly fire is always active.
 This includes the players' personal weapons as well as other, less direct sources such as air support and deployed turrets.
 Supply drops or vehicle deployments can also crush allies, requiring players to carefully plan their actions during the game's many chaotic combat sequences or take preventive measures to mitigate these risks.
 Options include upgrading turrets to prevent them from targeting players or choosing weapons that fire over allies.

 There are tangible benefits to multiplayer as teammates can help a downed ally recover, as well as provide healing or ammunition.
 Several heavy weapons come with a backpack that allows a second player to help reload, and some resources can be pooled for the group to access.
 In online play, it is possible to allow random players to join a mission in progress through optional matchmaking.

 Premise

-Helldivers is set in a dystopian universe where humanity is ruled by a totalitarian world order hidden as a "managed democracy", an alteration of a contemporary democracy where the outcome of elections are more predictable.
+Helldivers is set in a dystopian universe where humanity is ruled by a totalitarian world order hidden as a "managed democracy", an alteration of a contemporary democracy.
 The pseudo-democracy also acts a creed by which the inhabitants of Super Earth (the fictional futuristic Earth) fight for without question, but without fully understanding it.
-Super Earth greatly encourages military service, with the Helldivers, the legion of special forces assigned behind enemy lines, are worshipped as idols to the freedom of Super Earth.
+Super Earth greatly encourages military service, with the Helldivers—the legion of special forces assigned behind enemy lines—worshipped as idols to the freedom of Super Earth.